 Web directory submission still works for increasing SERPs for targeted keywords.
 At least it is true for some niches I am close to including air conditioning contractors.
 I believe this is true because of two companies in particular, Husky Air and All Weather Contractors, that own the top spots for all the keywords I could imagine they would target.
 Both of their link profiles are almost exclusively directory listings.
 They use a variety of keywords and submit the homepage as well as indexed pages over a lot of web directories.
 This isn't to say that these listings haven't lost value over the years and that the trend appears to be negative but it appears they provide some substantial benefit.
 Some drawbacks could be high cost when comparing another method to increase search engine rankings, such as blogging.
 It may not even be a time saver considering the importance of altering the company descriptions in your listing detail.

 It is easy to see that many web directories are being de-indexed by Google.
 Another trend I have noticed it that top levels in directories are also being de-indexed while leaving the niche listings in tact.
-Here is an example of a de-indexed top level that left the listing detail in the index.
+Here is an example of a de-indexed top level that left many of the listing details in the index.
 Previously, the conventional wisdom would have been to place the link on the higher level domain.
 This was because the pagerank was typically higher when the page was closer to the homepage.

 Although the effectiveness may be waning, directory submissions still benefits your SERP.
 I also believe a penalty risk is minimal because the page will likely be deindexed and the crawlers would not attempt to decipher unrelated content.
 The safest bet appears to be to drill down as far as possible into your niche.
 Regional directories are also preferred, such as this Florida air conditioning contractor directory.
 One can also expect to take the least risk when submitting to a directory that is exclusive to their niche.
 Often times the location is more specific.
 In this air conditioning directory you are even allowed mutliple listings for areas served such as this contractor's Tampa and Brandon, FL listings.